 We highly recommends that divers carry DAN or other equivalent dive accident insurance for our dive expeditions in the Bahamas.
-Our diving at each location is far from complete medical care and all but minor injuries would require evacuation off island for treatment.
+Our diving at each location is far from complete medical care.
+All but minor injuries would require evacuation off island for treatment.
 Having dive accident insurance can be a huge money saver, as well as a life saver.
 Here’s some information from DAN.

 Do I really need dive accident insurance?
 I have primary medical coverage

-Your primary medical insurance may exclude scuba diving as a hazardous recreational activity and/or may not provide coverage when you are traveling out of the country.
+Your primary medical insurance may exclude scuba diving as a hazardous recreational activity.
+It may also not provide coverage when you are traveling out of the country.
 If it does provide coverage, it may pay only a minimal amount for chamber treatments.
 There are also often large out-of-pocket payments for deductibles and co-pays.
 These alone can total thousands of dollars.

 The DAN Dive Accident Insurance Plans are recognized worldwide and can be confirmed 24 hours a day through the DAN Emergency Hotline (+1-919-684-9111).
 The DAN plans provide secondary coverage of up to $500,000 and pay 100% of eligible expenses.

 Covered charges include the reasonable and customary cost of medically necessary services when prescribed, performed or ordered by a Physician.
 This includes: